8 Web Safe Fonts To Use In Design In 2022

-If you have websafe fonts, this process can be simplified as the browser will have quite a few font options and it would try the closest possible alternative first and if nothing works in the process, it would settle for the font the browser itself uses.
+If you have Websafe fonts, this process can be simplified as the browser will have quite a few font options and it would try the closest possible alternative first if nothing works in the process, it would settle for the font the browser itself uses.

 2. Availability Of Many Backups If You Are Using A Self-hosted Font